TBD54566975/developer.tbd.website/site/docs/ssi/issue-verifiable-credentials.md

----
-title: Issue Verifiable Credentials
----

-# Issue Verfiable Credentials (VC)
+# Issue Verfiable Credentials

-This is a walk through of the VC issuance process from the perspective of the issuer.
+This is a walk through of the Verifiable Credential (VC) issuance process from the perspective of the issuer.
 It is using a manual approach to issue verifiable credentials and is **not intended to be used in production applications**.
 We are providing this for educational purposes only.

 ## **Narrative**

-Alice starts a new job at Acme and she'd like a Verifiable Credential (VC) proving her current employment status.
+Alice starts a new job at Acme and she'd like a VC proving her current employment status.

 To request a VC, Alice logs into Acme's internal employee portal and clicks Employment Verification.
 Clicking the button will invoke the VC issuance process via the [SSI Service](https://github.com/TBD54566975/ssi-service) Acme is hosting.